 Memory access out of buffer boundaries issues was discovered in Contiki-NG 4.4 through 4.5, in the SNMP BER encoder/decoder.
 The length of provided input/output buffers is insufficiently verified during the encoding and decoding of data.
 This may lead to out-of-bounds buffer read or write access in BER decoding and encoding functions.

-In Android before the 2018-06-05 security patch level, NVIDIA TLZ TrustZone contains a possible out of bounds write due to integer overflow which could lead to local escalation of privilege in the TrustZone with no additional execution privileges needed.
+In the Android kernel in the FingerTipS touchscreen driver there is a possible out of bounds write due to a missing bounds check.
+This could lead to a local escalation of privilege with System execution privileges needed.
 User interaction is not needed for exploitation.
-This issue is rated as high.
-Version: N/A. Android: A-69480285.
-Reference: N-CVE-2017-6292.

-In Android before the 2018-06-05 security patch level, NVIDIA Tegra X1 TZ contains a possible out of bounds write due to missing bounds check which could lead to escalation of privilege from the kernel to the TZ.
+In the Android kernel in the touchscreen driver there is a possible out of bounds write due to a missing bounds check.
+This could lead to local escalation of privilege with System execution privileges needed.
 User interaction is not needed for exploitation.
-This issue is rated as high.
-Version: N/A. Android: A-69316825.
-Reference: N-CVE-2017-6294.

 An issue was discovered in net/rds/af_rds.c in the Linux kernel before 4.11.
 There is an out of bounds write and read in the function rds_recv_track_latency.